Annunciation (Master Jerzy)

 Annunciation is a 1517 tempera on panel painting by Master Jerzy, who signed it with the letter G (Georgius, the Latin form of his name).
-It is now in the Czartoryski Museum in Krakow.
+It is now in the Czartoryski Museum in Kraków.

 It is the central panel from a triptych produced for St. Michael's Chapel, Wawel Castle – the side panels of the same altarpiece are now kept in św.
-Krzyża (Holy Cross) church in Krakow.
+Krzyża (Holy Cross) church in Kraków.
 All three panels were commissioned by the priest Jakub Monopedes, who is shown kneeling at Gabriel's feet, whilst Gabriel's stole shows a fragment of the text of a funeral prayer said on Good Friday, anticipating Christ's future Passion.